 A Bill to give social housing tenants the right to continuity of secure tenancy in circumstances when they have to move because of a threat to the personal safety of the tenant or someone in their household; to place associated responsibilities on local authorities and social housing providers; and for connected purposes.

-The Bill would give social housing tenants the right to keep their secure tenancy when they have to move because they or someone in their household faces a threat to personal safety.
-It also sets out duties for local authorities and social housing providers to support such moves and protect tenancy rights during safety-related relocations.
+This Bill would let social housing tenants keep their secure tenancy when they have to move to escape a threat to their personal safety or that of someone in their household.
+It also places duties on local authorities and social housing providers to support that continuity and protect tenants’ rights in safety-related moves.

 Generated 21 February 2026